Estate Administration Attorney Scottsdale Arizona

 INVENTORY ASSETS.
 The Representative or Trustee must prepare an inventory or list of the decedent’s probate assets and their values as of the date of death.
 The inventory must be mailed to all heirs, devisees, and other interested persons who have requested it.

 STANDARD OF CARE.
-In administering estate assets, Personal Representatives and Trustees must observe the standards of care applicable to a trustee, including the prudent investor act.
+In administering estate assets, Personal Representatives and Trustees must observe the care standards applicable to a trustee, including the prudent investor act.

 KEEP DETAILED RECORDS.
 Personal Representatives and Trustees must keep detailed records of all receipts and expenses of the estate.
-They are required to provide an accounting of their administration of the estate to all persons affected by the administration.
+They are required to provide an accounting of their estate administration to all persons affected by the administration.

-PAY TAXES.
-It is theri responsibility to determine that all taxes are paid and that all tax returns for the decedent and the estate are prepared and filed.
+It is the personal representative and successor trustee’s responsibility to ensure that all taxes are paid and that all tax returns for the decedent and the estate are prepared and filed.

-DISTRIBUTE REMAINING ASSETS.
-After payment of all debts and expenses of the estate or Trust, they must distribute estate assets as directed in the Will or Trustor.
+After payment of all the estate or trust debts and expenses, they must distribute estate assets as directed in the Will or Trustor.